 As we get ever-nearer to the Thanksgiving holiday here in the US, I am frantically trying to juggle all that has to get done, including my outfit.
-I have decided that I NEED a Rebecca Page Emma top and dress .
-This pattern requires gathering…a LOT of gathering, so I was thinking that maybe others would like to follow along as I give some hints and methods for gathering woven (for my Emma) and knits (for other patterns like the Olivia top ).
+I have decided that I NEED to sew up a pattern that I own which requires gathering…a LOT of gathering, so I was thinking that maybe others would like to follow along as I give some hints and methods for gathering woven and knits.

 Just so that everyone is on the same page, I am going to be demonstrating the techniques with a sewing machine, a serger, and explaining how one could even gather your fabric by hand sewing it. *gasp* Hand stitching isn’t everyone’s favorite method, but it works, if you are away from your machines or just prefer the analog life.

-I am going to demonstrate these techniques with scrap fabric, so that the stitches can be clearly seen (the fabric that I have picked out for my Emma matches my thread that I am using, so rather than rethread, I will just grab some scraps).
+I am going to demonstrate these techniques with scrap fabric, so that the stitches can be clearly seen.
 With wovens and a home sewing machine, I recommend the two rows of parallel long straight stitches/basting stitches method.
 First, you sew 2 parallel rows of elongated (like a 4-5 length stitch) straight stitches (almost a basting stitch). **Don’t do a backstitch/locking stitch to start or end these rows of stitches.

 When you are done choose ONE ROW (I usually choose the top row) and make sure that you can gently pull the thread form BOTH ends.
 What you want to do is to gently pull from one side, predominantly, but will need to end pulling from the opposite side of the SAME thread/row (if you try to pull entirely from one side only, it could end with you pulling that thread completely out).
 Another choice that you have is to gather a little bit from the opposite side and tie a securing knot to keep it in place (or you could wait until the end, or live dangerously, if you know that you are going to sew over and secure both sides of the gather with your machine as it attaches to another pattern piece.